atntaltd/whatsapp-api-tutorial/readme.md

 # Heroku Branch

 This branch specially for using on Heroku.
 The main different is the way to storing the session file.
-Becuase we can't make any changes to Heroku's file system, so we use Postgres to store our session data.
+Because we can't make any changes to Heroku's file system, so we use Postgres to store our session data.

 Please follow the tutorial below for details.